bunger101/yt-downloader_python_script/README.md

 3- "output-a/" for the audio in ".mp3" extension.

-Also it will be created a file with the name "download_compilation.txt" where all downloads ar archived to have a data follow of the time every download was effected.
+Also it will be created a file with the name "download_compilation.txt" where all downloads are archived to have a data follow of the time every download was effected.

 Videos formats accepted (as I know, maybe could be other ones):